sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

     gemrat s3_website

 Once installed following the [`s3_website` instructions](https://github.com/laurilehmijoki/s3_website) to create a config file, S3 bucket and connected CloudFront distribution---all from the command line.
 Here's the [config file I was using](https://github.com/jhabdas/habd.as/blob/e2c38a13c75ec33feb5fe93ee9be4f3003b96017/s3_website.yml) when I hit PageSpeed 100.
-Notice I'm using the config to specify the file types to compress, which cache control headers to add set <abbr title="Time to live">TTL</abbr> for the CloudFront distribution.
+Notice I'm using the config to specify file extensions to compress, cache control headers and <abbr title="Time to live">TTL</abbr> for the CloudFront distribution.

 ## Deploy with Travis